mtimothy-vldb/DBSEE/README.md

 [**dbsee_tableindexstats.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tableindexstats.sql) tables with missing or old index statistics

 Statistics should always be relevant and collected frequently, especially when the table has volatile data.
-The query optimiser depends on statistcs to ensure the most efficient join plans are generated.
+The query optimiser depends on statistics to ensure the most efficient join plans are generated.

 [**dbsee_tablemaxpi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemaxpi.sql) tables with 5 or more primary index (PI) columns

-Generally tables should use the smallest number of indexes to get a well distrbuted table.
+Generally, the smallest number of indexes should be used to get a well distributed table.
 Also, having a large number of PI columns means it may not be used if all of the PI columns are not used in joins.

 [**dbsee_tablemultiset.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemultiset.sql) multiset tables